Share This Article

 I know picking the right college is no easy task, but let me add just one more thing to consider.

-As I try to decide where I want to spend the next four years of life, I’m forced to consider every little detail of each school.
-And trust me, I know there’s a lot.
-But one piece that can be easily forgotten is the overall appearance of the college.
+One part of the decision process that can be easily overlooked is the overall appearance of the college.
 I mean, you want your campus to look pretty when you’re rushing to class don’t you?

-Ohio has well over 100 institutions to choose from, but here are eleven of the most beautiful it has to offer!
+Ohio has well over 100 institutions to choose from, but here are ten of the most beautiful the Buckeye State has to offer!

 Website: The University Of Akron